sumowll/BD4H-Bootcamp/docs/project.md

 ## Project format

-We only allow group projects (up to 4 students per group, grading rubrics is same for teams of any size).
+In project, you will work another teammate on reproducing experiments in a published paper.
+We only allow group projects (2 students in each group).
 You are responsible to form groups on Ed Discussion/Email each other.
-We will provide project guidelines.
+We will provide detailed project guidelines.
 The successful resulting project can potentially lead to research publication at health informatic venues such as [AMIA](https://amia.org/), [JAMIA](http://jamia.oxfordjournals.org/) and [JBI](https://www.journals.elsevier.com/journal-of-biomedical-informatics/).

 <!--See **T-Square resource > Project related > project guide.pdf** for detailed requirements.-->